-BRAZOS INDEPENDENT SCHOOL BRAZOS SPECIAL EDUCATION OPERATING PROCEDURES: ADMISSION, REVIEW, & DISMISSAL COMMITTEE MEETING
+BRAZOS INDEPENDENT SCHOOL BRAZOS SPECIAL EDUCATION OPERATING PROCEDURES: FREE APPROPRIATE PUBLIC EDUCATION

-BRAZOS ISD Board Policy along with these Special Education Operating Procedures constitute the Policies and Procedures of BRAZOS ISD, designed to be consistent with the State policies and procedures developed pursuant to the IDEA.
-BRAZOS ISD Special Education Operating Procedures are not to be for the purpose of creating a requirement that is not otherwise imposed by the Individuals with Disabilities Education Improvement Act ("IDEA"), together with its implementing federal regulations, state statutes and rules, as they shall from time to time be amended, and shall not be construed to create a higher standard than that established by IDEA.
-These Special Education Operating Procedures will be posted on BRAZOS ISD's website.
-These Special Education Operating Procedures should be interpreted consistent with the IDEA.
-BRAZOS ISI's Special Education Operating Procedures are reviewed and updated, as needed, on at least an annual basis.
-BRAZOS ISD will make timely changes to policies and procedures in response to IDEA amendments, regulatory or rule changes, changes to state policy, or new legal interpretation as are necessary to bring [BRAZOS ISD] into compliance with the requirements of IDEA.
-BRAZOS ISD maintains systems to ensure that all students with disabilities residing in the Brazos, including students with disabilities attending nonpublic schools, regardless of the severity of their disabilities, and who are in need of special education and related services, are identified, located, and evaluated and provided a free appropriate public education.
-BRAZOS ISD maintains systems to ensure that students with disabilities and their parents are afforded the procedural safeguards required under the IDEA (and its implementing federal regulations, state statutes and rules) including with respect to the confidentiality of records and personally identifiable information.
+BRAZOS ISD Board Policy along with these Special Education Operating Procedures constitute the Policies and Procedures of BRAZOS ISD which are designed to be consistent with the State policies and procedures developed pursuant to the IDEA.
+BRAZOS ISD Special Education Operating Procedures are not for the purpose of creating a requirement that is not otherwise imposed by the Individuals with Disabilities Education Improvement Act ("IDEA"), together with its implementing federal regulations, state statutes and rules, as they shall from time to time be amended, and shall not be construed to create a higher standard than that established by IDEA.
+These Special Education Operating Procedures are adopted by the Office of the Superintendent and shall be posted on BRAZOS ISD's website.
+These Special Education Operating Procedures must be interpreted consistent with the IDEA.
+BRAZOS ISD's Special Education Operating Procedures are reviewed and updated, as needed, on at least an annual basis, BRAZOS ISD will make timely changes to policies and procedures in response to IDEA amendments, regulatory or rule changes, changes to state policy, or new legal interpretation as are necessary to bring BRAZOS ISD into compliance with the requirements of IDEA.
+BRAZOS ISD maintains systems to ensure that all students with disabilities residing in the Brazos, including students with disabilities attending non-public schools, regardless of the severity of their disabilities, and who are in need of special education and related services, are identified, located, and evaluated and provided a free appropriate public education.
+BRAZOS ISD maintains systems designed to ensure that students with disabilities and their parents or guardians are afforded the procedural safeguards required under the IDEA (and its implementing federal regulations, state statutes and rules), including with respect to the confidentiality of records and personally identifiable information.